Felony, Misdemeanor or Infraction-Expungement In CA

 Furthermore, an employer cannot ask about a referral to or participation in any diversion program.
 An employer is also not supposed to look for any record of arrest (from any source) that did not end in a conviction.
+A conviction, for purposes of this code section, includes pleas, verdicts, or findings of guilt.
 If this information comes to the employer’s attention anyway, the employer cannot use that record as a factor in hiring, promoting, or terminating that person.

-THE LAW REGARDING PROFESSIONAL LICENSES JUST GOT BETTER FOR YOU
+THE LAW REGARDING PROFESSIONAL LICENSES JUST GOT BETTER FOR YOU!

-This addresses professional licenses and how an expungement may assist on getting a license.
-“A person shall not be denied a license solely on the basis of a conviction that has been dismissed pursuant to Section 1203.4, ( CA Expungement) of the Penal Code.
+This addresses professional licenses and how an expungement may assist in getting a license.
+“A person shall not be denied a license solely on the basis of a conviction that has been dismissed pursuant to Section 1203.4 (e.g. CA Expungement) of the Penal Code.
 An applicant who has a conviction that has been dismissed pursuant to Section 1203.4, shall provide proof of the dismissal.
 This is specific to a board within the California Department of Consumer Affairs and the licensing authority of this agency.

 A person shall not be denied a license solely on the basis that he or she has been convicted of a felony if he or she has obtained a certificate of rehabilitation … or that he or she has been convicted of a misdemeanor if he or she has met all applicable requirements of the criteria of rehabilitation developed by the board to evaluate the rehabilitation of a person when considering the denial of a license.

 Once all your convictions have been dismissed, this is what you can expect: